Boleyn Ground

-The Boleyn Ground, often referred to as Upton Park, was a football stadium located in Upton Park, east London.
+Boleyn Ground, often referred to as Upton Park, was a football stadium in Upton Park, east London, England.
 It was the home of West Ham United from 1904 to 2016, and was briefly used by Charlton Athletic in the early 1990s during their years of financial difficulty.
 The seating capacity of the ground at closure was 35,016.

-From the 2016–17 season, West Ham United have played their home matches at the London Stadium in nearby Stratford.
+From the 2016–17 season, West Ham United have played their home matches at London Stadium in nearby Stratford.
 The last first-class match played at the Boleyn Ground was on 10 May 2016, a 3–2 West Ham United win in the Premier League against Manchester United.

 The stadium was demolished in 2016 to make way for a new development.